openmainframeproject/software-discovery-tool/docs/Installation.md

 ### Step 6: Install and populate the SQL database
 * For Ubuntu (18.04, 20.04, 22.04):

-#### Install dependencies
+#### Install dependencies and complete the secure installation.
+Remember the root password you set, you will need this in the future.

         sudo apt install mariadb-server python3-pymysql

-#### Run MariaDB from the command line and complete the secure installation.
-Remember the root password you set, you will need this in the future.

-        sudo mariadb
         sudo mysql_secure_installation

 #### Log in to MariaDB with the root account you set and create the read-only user (with a password, changed below) and database.